nozzlegear/fs-couchdump/README.md

 # Prerequisites

-You must [install FSharp](http://fsharp.org/).
+1. Install Mono: `sudo apt install mono-complete`
+2. Make paket.bootstrapper.exe executable: `sudo chmod u+x .paket/paket.bootstrapper.exe`
+3. Bootstrap paket: `./.paket/paket.bootstrapper.exe`

 If you're on Windows you must also enable the Windows Subsystem for Linux and run the script from bash -- it won't work from CMD or PowerShell.

 # Usage